ped-dyn-emp/PeTrack/docs/source/recognition/setting-up.md

   ```

 import markerIDs
-: This button enables you to load a file to assign a marker id (or code id) to a pedestrian with a given PeTrack-internal id.
+: This button enables you to load a file to assign a marker id to a pedestrian with a given PeTrack-internal id.
 That can be used if a few people in the video have a code marker which is never recognized, but they can be identified by the experimenter visually.

   ```
   # id markerID